bjoernf73/DryDeploy/README.md

 ---
-external help file: -help.xml
+external help file: DryDeploy-help.xml
-Module Name:
+Module Name: DryDeploy
 online version:
 schema: 2.0.0
 ---

-# DryDeploy.ps1
+# DryDeploy

 ## SYNOPSIS
-DryDeploy is a promiscuous deployment orchestrator - swinging among available technologies.
+DryDeploy is a promiscuous deployment orchestrator - swinging among available orchestration and configuration technologies.

-A full autodeploy of an information system may require you to use a variety of configuration technologies.
+A full autodeploy of an information system may require you to use a variety of orchestration and configuration technologies.
-For instance, terraform
+For
-is great for configuring cloud platforms and instantiate resources, but it's inside-OS-capabilities are bad to say the least.
+instance, terraform is great for configuring cloud platforms and instantiate resources, but it's inside-OS-capabilities are bad to say the least.
-Traditional
-dsc (Desired State Configuration) is great for configuring Windows roles, but does nothing for your platform provider.
+Traditional DSC (Desired State Configuration) is great for configuring Windows roles, but does nothing for your platform provider.
-You may want to
-use packer to automate creation of templates for your platform, and saltstack to manage packages within OS's - and so on.
+You may want to use packer to automate creation of templates for your platform, and saltstack to manage packages within OS's - and so on.

-Common for dsc, terraform, packer, ansible, saltstack etc. is that:
+Common for DSC, terraform, packer, ansible, saltstack etc. is that:
- - you create one or more file containing your configuration, using variables for environment specific values and secrets
+ - you create one or more files containing your configuration, using variables for environment specific values and secrets
  - when you deploy, you supply the tool with the path to the config and all the variables that it needs.

 At the core of DryDeploy lies the separation between
- - ModuleConfig (the configuration definition of a system module)
+ - ModuleConfig (the configuration files of a system or a range of systems)
  - EnvConfig (that defines the environment into which you will deploy your system modules).

-DryDeploy combines a ModuleConfig, which defines all details of how to bring one or multiple roles (resource templates) into a ready to use state, with an EnvConfig, which contain all environment specific values.
+DryDeploy combines a ModuleConfig, which defines all details of how to bring one or multiple roles (resource templates) into a ready to use state, with an EnvConfig, which contain all environment specific variable values.
-Separate properly, and you may deploy otherwise identical instances of a service, spanning multiple servers or containers, into a dev (3), a test(2), a ref(1), and a production(0) environment.
+Separate properly, and you may deploy otherwise identical instances of service and systems, spanning multiple servers and containers, into a dev (3), a test(2), a ref(1), and a production(0) environment with only a click of a button.

-This separation is key to automation, although misunderstood and ignored by most IT depts.
+This separation between system modules and environment is key to proper automation, although misunderstood or ignored by most IT departments.
+Most companies, state- and governmental agencies, are shockingly incapable of reproducing their services configurations, because of years of mismanagement, and the misunderstanding of IAC.
+IAC is not making a script here and there.
-When you automate, you should be able to test your code in a separate, non-critical environment which you may never be blamed for destroying by running a faulty config.
+When you automate, you should be able to test your code in a separate, non- critical environment which you may never be blamed for destroying by running a faulty config on.
-When
-your config finally works, it should be a no effort task to move on to the next environment (one closer to production).
+When your config finally works, it should be a no effort task to move on to the next environment (one closer to production).
 In DryDeploy,
-you run a simple command to change the EnvConfig, then you -Plan, then you -Apply.
+you run a simple command to select the environment (EnvConfig) and the system module (ModuleConfig) you'd like to deploy, then you -Plan, then you -Apply.

+PS C:\DryDeploy\> DryDeploy -ModuleConfig .\Path\2\My\ModuleConfig -EnvConfig .\Path\2\My\Environment

-PS C:\DryDeploy\> .\DryDeploy.ps1 -Plan
+PS C:\DryDeploy\> DryDeploy -Plan

-PS C:\DryDeploy\> .\DryDeploy.ps1 -Apply
+PS C:\DryDeploy\> DryDeploy -Apply

 Go shopping while DryDeploy works through your build.
-Want it in a
+Want it in a pipeline?
-pipeline?
+No
-No problem - I'd recommend DevOps Server, but you may use Jenkins or Gitlab if you so fancy.
+problem - I'd recommend DevOps Server, but you may use Gitlab if you so fancy.

 If something fails, edit your code, and -Apply again.
-DryDeploy
+DryDeploy retries the
-retries the failed Action and continues to apply the rest of the plan.
+failed Action and continues to apply the rest of the plan.

+During development, filter the plan only selecting the parts of the configuration you want to test.

 ## SYNTAX

 ### ShowPlan (Default)
 ```
-DryDeploy.ps1 [-ShowDeselected] [<CommonParameters>]
+DryDeploy [-ShowDeselected] [<CommonParameters>]
 ```

 ### Github
 ```
-DryDeploy.ps1 [-GitHub] [<CommonParameters>]
+DryDeploy [-GitHub] [<CommonParameters>]
 ```

 ### Init
 ```
-DryDeploy.ps1 [-Init] [<CommonParameters>]
+DryDeploy [-Init] [<CommonParameters>]
 ```

 ### Plan
 ```
-DryDeploy.ps1 [-Plan] [-Actions <String[]>] [-ExcludeActions <String[]>] [-BuildSteps <Int32[]>]
+DryDeploy [-Plan] [-Actions <String[]>] [-ExcludeActions <String[]>] [-BuildSteps <Int32[]>]
  [-ExcludeBuildSteps <Int32[]>] [-Resources <String[]>] [-ExcludeResources <String[]>] [-Roles <String[]>]
  [-ExcludeRoles <String[]>] [-Phases <Int32[]>] [-ExcludePhases <Int32[]>] [-NoLog] [-ShowDeselected]
  [-CmTrace] [<CommonParameters>]